 - Energy efficiency.
 Many home improvements, such as insulation or replacement windows, can help to reduce your energy bills.
 This not only saves you money in the long run but also means your house is more likely to sell.
 In some areas, this can lead to government, electric company, and other monetary incentives as well.

 - More space.
 Depending on the time of remodeling you take on, it’s possible to increase your functional space.
-Garage, “Arizona room" (especially popular in Scottsdale), loft or basement conversions can open up entire new rooms for you to make use of.
+Garage, “Arizona room" (especially popular in North Scottsdale), loft or basement conversions can open up entire new rooms for you to make use of.

 - More appealing.
 Small renovations or home improvement projects can make your property a more tempting buy, giving you room to maneuver in the market.